mikeizbicki/cmc-csci040/topic_13_BackendWebdev2/README.md

 ## Lab

 **About:**
-This is an optional (and relatively hard) lab worth +5pts EC.
+This is an optional lab worth +5pts EC.
+It's a bit hard, but VERY fun...

 **Due:**
 Friday December 17